mainsail-crew/crowsnest/README.md

 Please read carefully on [how to configure](https://docs.mainsail.xyz/crowsnest/configuration/cam-section/) crowsnest to your needs!
 Check out the [help](https://docs.mainsail.xyz/getting-help/) section for first aid or join our [Discord](https://discord.gg/mainsail) server if you need further help.
 For some topics that are not covered in the documentation, just read below.

 _**PS: Do not open issues that are based on misconfiguration!
-This makes it harder for me to keep track of problems in my code.**_
+The issue tracker is only there to track actual bugs in the code and feature requests.**_

 ---